FabriFalasca/py-dMaps/community_detection/readme.txt

 (i) community detection algorithms will assign every grid cell to a community.
 This is true even if some time series are actually noise.
 (ii) communities do not have to be spatially contiguous.

 d-MAPS take care of issues (i) and (ii).
 Additionally, d-MAPS allows to further investigate a network between domains.
+Reducing
+The dimensionality before the network inference process is useful, especially for expensive net. inference algorithms such as for
+Causal nets.
-Inferring such network may not be reasonable if the domains are not spatially contiguous.
+(iii) Inferring such network may not be reasonable if the domains are not spatially contiguous.

-If (i) and (ii) are not an issue for your specific project, then infomap is a powerful way to reduce the dimensionality of your dataset.
+If (i), (ii) and (III) are not an issue for your specific project, then infomap is a powerful way to reduce the dimensionality of your dataset.

 This readme is a work in progress.